 2. Kujichagulia (koo-jee-cha-goo-LEE-ah) Self-determination.
-To define, create, name and speak for ourselves as opposed to having others do this for us - 3.
-Ujima (00-JEH-man) Collective work and responsibility.
-To build and maintain our community together ns together. and to solve our - -JAH-mah) Cooperative economics.
+To define, create, name and speak for ourselves 2.
+Kujichagulia (koo-jee-cha as opposed to having others do this for us - 3.
+Ujima (00-JEE-mah) Collective work and responsibility.
+To build and maintain our community together and to solve our problems together. - od-JAH-mah) Cooperative economics.
 To build and maintain our own businesses.

-1) Purpose.
+H) Purpose.
 To collectively build and develop our community.
-4. Ujamaa - nee - OOM-bah Creativity.
-To do whatever we can to leave our community more beautiful than we inherited it. - ni (ee-MAH-nee) Faith.
+4. Ujamaa 🚾-JX - 5.
+Nia (nee - o-OOM-bah) Control of the control umba we inherited it. - 7.
+Imani (ee-MAH-nee) Faith.
 To believe in our people.